Sonic2kDBS/long_term_memory/README.md

 ```bash
 python -m pytest -v user_data/extensions/long_term_memory/
 ```
 These Tests dowload the all-mpnet-base-v2 model, which takes up to one minute.
-Stay pationed until the test starts.
-You will get no hint.
+Stay patiened until the test starts.
+You will get no hint util the dowload is finished.

 6. Start the server normally.
 Then at the top menu bar under `Session` You will find the `Available extensions` block.
 There you can check the checkbox `☑` in front of `long_term_memory`.
 Then apply the changes and start LTM with `Apply flags/extensions and restart`.
 Watch the Terminal.
 If the extension starts correctly, you can click `Save UI defaults to settings.yaml` to save your selection of extensions and make the automatic startup permanemt.